sacktock/Atari-RL-agent/README.md

 - Best average mean score (over 100 episodes) acheived: ~1500.
 - Best recorded score acheived: 2850.

-### Disclaimer
+### Misc
-If you would like to collaborate on this project and/or want access to the trained VAE model please conatct me using my personal email.
+If you would like to collaborate on this project and/or want access to the trained policy network please contact me using my personal email found below.

+*alex.w.goodall@gmail.com*